 Freshen up the paint

-Any time you freshen up the paint in a room it will give a nice new feel, as well as covering up built up stains or peeling paint.
+Any time you freshen up the paint in a room it will give a nice new feel, as well as cover up built-up stains or peeling paint.
 A new color in a small room can make a big difference.
-Light colors can make a room look bigger, and bold splash of color on one wall can bring vibrancy to room that may not have much character.
+Light colors can make a room look bigger, and a bold splash of color on one wall can bring vibrancy to a room that may not have much character.

 Add worthwhile accessories